ros-controls/ros2_controllers/gpio_controllers/doc/userdoc.rst

 .. generate_parameter_library_details::
   ../src/gpio_command_controller_parameters.yaml

-The controller expects at least one gpio interface and the corresponding command interface names.
+The controller expects at least one gpio interface and the corresponding command interface names or state interface.
+Command and state interfaces are optional.
+When no state interface is provided in the param file then controller will try use state_interfaces from ros2_control's config placed in the URDF for configured gpio interfaces.
+Command interfaces will not be configured based on available URDF setup.
 A yaml file for using it could be:

 .. code-block:: yaml